 The build of a project is handled via jobs in Jenkins.
 Select New Job " and select Freestyle Job to create a new Job in Jenkins.

 To create a build job on Jenkins you need to have a working build setup.
 See Android build tutorial.

-The description of this plugin can be found under the following URL: Android Emulator Plugin.
+A detailed description of this plugin can be found under the following URL: Android Emulator Plugin Jenkins page.

 For automated tests it is good practice to have another job which executes the tests.
 This job can be connected to the build job of the application so that it runs automatically after this compile step.

 To create an Android build job on Jenkins, select New Job, enter a job name and select the Build a free-style software project option.

 You configure from where the source should be cloned.

 You configure the emulator which should be started.
 Ensure that you do not select the Show emulator window option, as your build server should not depend on the availability of a display server.

 You may see the following error message: "Error: Invalid --abi ... for the selected target" in the log of your job.
 In this case you have to install the desired Andoid images manually with the following command.

 // run this as Jenkins user /var/lib/jenkins/tools/android-sdk/tools/android update sdk --no-ui